Obeject-Oriented vs. Functional Programming

 variables without forcing the users of our object to change how they use it.

-method for each of our objects to print their
+and call the description method for each of our objects to print their

 description, as we defined in our class.